Perlence/PyGuitarPro/docs/spec35.rst

 IntByteSizeString
 ^^^^^^^^^^^^^^^^^

-Values of type :ref:`int-byte-size-string` are represented by integer holding length of the string increased by 1, a byte holding length of the string and finally followed by character bytes.
+Values of type :ref:`int-byte-size-string` are represented by :ref:`int` holding length of the string increased by 1, a :ref:`byte` holding length of the string and finally followed by character bytes.

 Guitar Pro 3 format